dollarshaveclub/scrolldir/README.md

 scrollDir({ off: true });
 ```

-## Examples 🌴
+## Example 🌴

 - [scrolldir](http://codepen.io/yowainwright/pen/9d5a6c6dcf2c17e351dcccfe98158e8b) on codepen.

 This is a modular version of [pwfisher](https://github.com/pwfisher)'s [scroll-intent](https://github.com/pwfisher/scroll-intent.js).
-If you'd like to easily use scrolldir with jQuery—use Scroll Intent. ~TY!
+If you'd like to use scrolldir with jQuery—use Scroll Intent.
+Scrolldir should work easily within any front-end framework so it ditches library dependencies. ~TY!